Drive electric

 The smell of a new car, breeze through the window, and your favourite tune accompanying you along the open road...nothing quite like it.
 Except perhaps, the prospect of this drive being electric - a journey that is good for you, and the planet too!

-There are faster charging stations cropping up, and newer EV models can already go over 250 miles on one charge4.
+There are faster charging stations cropping up, and newer EV models can already go over 250 miles on one charge.

 Good for the planet and your pocket!

-Transport is a major source of air pollution – linked to 36,000 early deaths a year in the UK4.
+Transport is a major source of air pollution – linked to 36,000 early deaths a year in the UK.
+All-electric vehicles produce zero direct emissions, which specifically helps improve air quality in urban areas.

 So, you can take a big breath in and a huge sigh of relief out.